 What happens at the end of the project?

 We expect you to develop plans for communicating and sharing the findings of your research project.
 We will also develop an IOSH communication and dissemination plan to which you may be expected to contribute.

 When your project’s completed, we’ll publish full peer-reviewed reports and summary reports and will work with you to do this.
 However, we would strongly encourage you to publish in other sources and keep us informed about it.
 After approximately a year we’ll evaluate how your project has performed and how the research outputs have contributed to academia (e.g. published in peer-reviewed journals), supported practitioners and employers in practice (e.g. through articles and guidance) and how it’s influenced policy, whether at a local or national level.

 Currently, we don’t fund research studentships.
 However, as part of the research team, members can involve post-doctoral research assistants or be involved in supervised work that’s part of a larger study and leads to a higher degree e.g. PhD.

 My project does not involve collaboration with another organisation.
 Does that matter?

 Collaborating with another organisation is something that we welcome.
 However, it is not compulsory.
 If you have gained financial or ‘in-kind’ support from other organisations this should be secured at the time of your application – please confirm this in your proposal.

 Is there a maximum amount of funding that I can apply for?

-We don’t have a minimum or maximum range in terms of the level of research funding provided (or the project duration).
+We don’t have a minimum or maximum range for the level of research funding provided (or the project duration).
 However, do bear in mind that we have a limited fund and it is a competitive process.

 Applications are considered case-by-case and on merit, so your project activity must be commensurate with the level of funding requested.
-If you are invited to submit a Stage 2 application, it is also essential that you provide a clear breakdown of costs.
+Therefore, it is essential that you provide a clear breakdown of costs.
 Typically, successful applications funded through the annual research competition have ranged between £50,000 and £150,000; and to date the highest project sum awarded is around £260,000.